Kirsten Laursen Muth

 What I like to do outside of work: I'm a reader, baker, and hiker!

 Director of Research (on leave)

 Dr. Jennifer Philippa Eggert

 ACTING DIRECTOR OF RESEARCH

-Main areas of work at the JLI: I'm part of JLI's research team, together with my colleague Olivia Wilkinson.
-I have been leading on JLI's MEAL (Monitoring, Evaluation, Accountability, Learning) and faith work.
-My background is in conflict studies, so I have also been working on various JLI projects focusing on conflict, peace and PVE (Preventing Violent Extremism).
-I also often work on JLI projects that focus on the Middle East and on MHPSS (mental health and psychosocial support).
+Main areas of work at the JLI: I am part of JLI's research team.
+My background is in conflict studies, so I have been leading on various JLI projects focusing on conflict, peace, PVE (Preventing Violent Extremism) and faith.
+I am also JLI lead on our work on MEAL (monitoring, evaluation, accountability, learning) and on MHPSS (mental health and psychosocial support).
 I co-lead the JLI Global MEAL hub and the JLI Syrian MHPSS hub, and co-supervise the coordination of the JLI Middle East MEAL hub.